The vaccine effect on SARS-CoV-2 testing

 Mammoth Bioscience’s high-throughput testing solution

-The Mammoth Biosciences DETECTR BOOST™ SARS-CoV-2 platform is a high-throughput system that will utilize customized Agilent Bravo or Hamilton STAR liquid handlers to process up to 1,500 samples in 8 hours with less than 1 hour of hands-on time.
+The Mammoth Biosciences DETECTR BOOST™ SARS-CoV-2 platform is a high-throughput system that will utilize customized Agilent Bravo or Hamilton STAR liquid handlers to process thousands of samples per day with less than 1 hour of hands-on time.
 This will be up to 5 times more tests than most other high-throughput platforms.
 Enabled by the speed of CRISPR, this automated platform will compress the time from sample to result.
-Labs can get their first 192 results in under 2 hours.
 Using CRISPR detection reagents, the DETECTR BOOST™ SARS-CoV-2 platform will have less supply chain risk and comes with all reagents required for extraction through detection.

 The DETECTR BOOST™ SARS-CoV-2 platform meets the needs of today and tomorrow.
 It can provide the extra capacity needed as either your lab’s primary SARS-CoV-2 platform or as a backup should other platforms fail.
 Once testing plateaus and begins to recede, the platform can easily handle impending swings in SARS-CoV-2 testing volume in a single batch per day.
 This will reduce the need to juggle other assays on other platforms.
 Once SARS-CoV-2 testing falls to less than 1,000 test per day, the DETECTR BOOST™ SARS-CoV-2 platform will be able to handle your entire SARS-CoV-2 testing volume in 4 hours or less.